Elastigirl: Incredibles 2

 Helen's costumes were designed by Bryn Imagire.
 In Incredibles 2, she wears three different supersuits, in addition to her "everyday wardrobe".
 Her gymnast-like bodysuit was intentionally designed to be appropriate for the film's target audience.
 The supersuits in particular benefited from technological advancements that allowed for stretching and shrinking to accommodate her athleticism.
 Designers began by building one basic suit, then adjusting its shading and logos to create three distinct looks.
 For her newest supersuit, they drew inspiration from vintage wetsuits, and used darker colors to help her appear more inconspicuous at night, in contrast to her original red and white outfit.
 In-universe, the suit was created by Edna's competitor, Alexander Galbacki.
 His design was intentionally off-putting, serving as a commentary on how supersuits in modern superhero films have become less vibrant and colorful.
 The chosen palette, red and black, are also colors Bird enjoys himself.
 Character artists and costume designers based Helen's civilian wardrobe on 1950s and 1960s trends, particularly silhouettes worn by actresses Mary Tyler Moore, Marilyn Monroe, and Audrey Hepburn.
 While Helen's body shape was exaggerated to emulate the comic book style of superheroines, features such as her waist size were adjusted so she would look more natural wearing civilian clothes.

 The team rewrote Helen's runaway train chase to be interrupted by a phone call from Dash searching for his sneakers to reemphasize Helen's family.
 Her largest solo action scene to that point, they extended the sequence to include more stunts for Helen, allowing her to keep up with the train without needing to slow it down prematurely.
 Meanwhile, the city itself was adjusted to accommodate Helen's navigation, including increasing the distance between buildings so she would appear less "haphazard" leaping between them.
 The "Elasticycle" was designed as an extension of her powers, matching her flexibility and agility.
 Animator Kureha Yokoo, a former motorcyclist, was consulted about the vehicle's design, movement, and riding.
 However, they avoided researching other motorcycle films to maintain originality, instead sourcing inspiration from various sports including motocross, water skiing, skateboarding, and Parkour, which they combined with Elastigirl's abilities.
 Simulation supervisor Tiffany Erickson Klohn described retaining Helen's hairstyle while she rode atop a train traveling at 200 miles per hour (320 km/h) as a significant challenge, which required new hair simulation software.
 Story supervisor Ted Mathot said that, at times, they struggled to humanize Elastigirl because "she's pretty close to perfect" in the first film, and worked to expose some of her flaws by having her struggle and make mistakes throughout the sequence.
+Bird explained that Helen's efficiency at fighting crime makes her less dynamic in certain contexts, such as when she has to exaggerate her actions for the Deavors' cameras.
 Director of photography Mahyar Abousaeedi used the camera to convey that Helen is a strategist and always "a couple steps ahead of the game", using her environment to her advantage, in contrast to Bob's approach.